ZEISS-PiWeb/PiWeb-MeshModel/README.md

 <a id="markdown-introduction" name="introduction"></a>
 # Introduction

-The **PiWeb MeshModel library** provides an easy to use interface for reading and especially writing PiWeb formplot data.
+The **PiWeb MeshModel library** provides an easy to use interface for reading and especially writing PiWeb meshmodel data.
 PiWeb meshmodel files are zip-compressed archives, containing...

 * Positions
 * Indices